peterampazzo/living-in-denmark/README.md

 # Living in Denmark 🇩🇰

+It's been I while since I moved to Denmark.
-It's been I while.
-Collecting useful links, websites or resources while living in Denmark.
+I made a list of useful links, websites or resources.

-Whatever I could have found useful.
+It includes whatever I could have found useful.
 They are mostly in Danish, otherwise it's specified 😉

 ## Living